Cop who fatally shot unarmed 17-year-old boy was sworn in just 90 minutes before, police sources say

 An East Pittsburgh police officer who killed an unarmed 17-year-old while he tried to run away during a traffic stop was only sworn into duty around 90 minutes before the shooting, according to reports.

-The officer, who is in his 20's and has not yet been named, had been on duty in East Pittsburgh, Pa., for only three weeks and was only sworn in less than two hours before the incident, although he has been an officer in the region for seven years, according to KDKA-TV.
+Michael Rosfeld, who is in his 20's, had been on duty in East Pittsburgh, Pa., for only three weeks and was only sworn in less than two hours before the incident, although he has been an officer in the region for seven years, according to KDKA-TV.

-He had previously worked in Harmarville and for the University of Pittsburgh Police Department.
+Rosfeld had previously worked in Harmarville and for the University of Pittsburgh Police Department.

 He has been placed on administrative leave as per protocol while county police conduct an independent investigation.